oweibor/oweibor/README.md

 - 💪 I’m currently mastering the Angular framework and everything else🤣
 - 🎯 I’m looking to collaborate with other content creators
 - ✅ 2022 Goals: Contribute more to Open Source projects
+- 🍄 Read more about my projects at [tamarasoft.com](https://www.tamarasoft.com/portfolio)
 - ⚡ Fun fact: I ❤️ 🎵🏀

 ### Connect with me: